+As part of its tax reform efforts, Congress has discussed whether to eliminate the ability for taxpayers to deduct state and local taxes (SALT).
 The SALT deduction reflects a partnership between the federal government and state and local governments.
 The deduction is fundamental to the way states and localities budget for and provide critical public services, and a cornerstone of the U.S. system of fiscal federalism.
-It reflects a collaborative relationship between levels of government that has existed for over 100 years.
-Currently, the SALT deduction is an accepted part of the tax structure that is critical to the stability of state and local government finance.
+It reflects a collaborative relationship between levels of government that had existed for over 100 years.
+The SALT deduction was an accepted part of the tax structure that was critical to the stability of state and local government finance.

 What is the SALT Deduction

-Taxpayers in the United States are granted a range of tax preferences from the federal government.
+Taxpayers in the United States were granted a range of tax preferences from the federal government.
 The Revenue Act of 1913, which introduced the federal income tax, states that “all national, state, county, school, and municipal taxes paid within the year, not including those assessed against local benefits,” can be deducted.
 The Revenue Act of 1964 later named specific state and local taxes that could be deducted, which included: real and personal property, income, and general sales taxes.
 These tax preferences serve two important goals.
 First, by allowing taxpayers the ability to deduct state and local taxes (SALT), taxpayers avoid being taxed twice on the same income.
 Additionally, the deduction on property taxes, along with deduction on mortgage interest, provides a strong incentive for homeownership.
 The sales tax deduction provides similar incentives for encouraging spending — which facilitates economic growth.

-Compared with other common deductions, the state and local tax deduction has a larger impact than the deductions for both charitable giving and mortgage interest.
+Compared with other common deductions, the state and local tax deduction had a larger impact than the deductions for both charitable giving and mortgage interest.
 In recent years, 29.5% of tax units used the SALT deduction.
 Only 21% used the SALT deduction for mortgage interest, and 15% used the deduction for charitable donations.

 How Do Taxpayers Benefit from the SALT Deduction?